Unarelith/OpenMiner/docs/lua-api-block.md

 The textures will be loaded from `mods/<your-mod>/textures/blocks`

-**Note:** Currently, you can only use textures of the exact same size (16x16, 32x32) than the other block/item textures in the game.
+**Note:** Currently, you can only use textures of the exact same size (16x16, 32x32) as the other block/item textures in the game.

 ## Draw types